top of page

 2025

-JIA JIA is an interdisplinary artist based in Seattle.
+Jia Jia is an interdisplinary artist based in Seattle.
 Through the exploration of different medias, her work demonstrates how individuals continuously redefine their identity and value in a world shaped by globalization and migration under the pressure of societal norms.
 Jia Jia received an MFA in 3D4M from the University of Washington (2021) and a BFA in Ceramics and Product Design from China Central Academy of Fine Arts, Beijing (2016).
 Her work has been exhibited at venues including SOIL, Root Division, 4C Gallery, Field Projects Gallery, Woman Made Gallery, Langston Hughes Performing Arts Institute, Jacob Lawrence Gallery, and Henry Art Gallery.
 Her work has been featured in publications such as ArtConnect, ArtMaze Magazine, and The Seattle Times.
 She also has been artist in residence at the Virginia Center for the Creative Arts, Chautauqua Institution, and Kimmel Harding Nelson Center.
 She is also a member of SOIL Gallery in Seattle.

 DECEMBER